In recent years, Git has seen a sharp rise in popularity over other SCM systems such as subversion.

 - SSH_ASKPASS environment variable

-If any of these are set, the application is invoked, and the user's input is read from its standard output.
+Setting any of these invokes the application and the user’s input is read from its standard output

 3. Storing Credentials

 Typing in usernames and passwords can be tedious, especially when committing code frequently throughout the day.

 Manually typing passwords is error-prone and also makes it difficult to create automated pipelines.